AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 ### Unsubscribe from the presence status of one or more users

-you can call `unsubscribePresences` to unsubscribe from the presence statuses of the specified users, as shown in the following code sample:
+You can call `unsubscribePresences` to unsubscribe from the presence statuses of the specified users, as shown in the following code sample:

 ```java
 ChatClient.getInstance().presenceManager().unsubscribePresences(contactsFromServer, new CallBack() {